Miniature German Shepherds are like Unicorns and Santa, they don’t actually exist! Well, at least not technically.

-What Does A German Shepherd Technically Look Like?
+What Should A Regular German Shepherd Technically Look Like?

 According to the American Kennel Association standard, a purebred German Shepherd is 22-26 inches tall (55 to 65 cms), and 49-88 lbs (22 to 40 kgs) in weight, depending if it’s male or female.